-In this article, you are going to find out what batch processing is, why do we use it, and how to use it properly with JPA and Hibernate.
+In this article, you are going to find out how to map an immutable entity when using JPA and Hibernate.

-Continue reading “The best way to do batch processing with JPA and Hibernate”
+Continue reading “How to map an immutable entity with JPA and Hibernate”

-In this article, we are going to see how the proxy mechanism works and how you can unproxy a given Proxy to the actual entity.
+In this article, you are going to see how you can customize the JSON serializer using hibernate-types.